 Scheib recognizes the value of using technology to help students visualize concepts and interact with data sets.
 He understands how online homework sets can be beneficial, as help and solutions are immediate, which lessens student frustration or “giving up.”
 He uses his laptop and screen-casting rather than a chalkboard in class, so that all the problems and work can be referred to later on by students.

 Scheib demonstrates care for having his students learn mathematics, and not just passing it as a hurdle while in college.
 He makes adjustments and teaching improvements, while teaching and developing multiple courses in both traditional and online formats, and carrying scholarship and service loads.
 He, in countless ways, displays the best qualities of a professor – dedication, genuine interest in his area of instruction and a high standard that is expected of himself and his students.

-The Alumnae Faculty Leadership Award is given each year for outstanding faculty leadership resulting in added benefits to students.
-The SMWC National Alumnae Association believes that recognizing outstanding faculty leadership, will, in turn, aid in the strong future of Woods alumnae.
-Current students, faculty and staff members of SMWC submit nominations for the Alumnae Faculty Leadership Award.
+The Alumni Faculty Leadership Award is given each year for outstanding faculty leadership resulting in added benefits to students.
+The SMWC National Alumni Association believes that recognizing outstanding faculty leadership, will, in turn, aid in the strong future of Woods alumni.
+Current students, faculty and staff members of SMWC submit nominations for the Alumni Faculty Leadership Award.
 A selection committee is formed to review nominations and to choose a recipient.